6G-SANDBOX/TNLCM/docs/README.md

 ├─ conf/                     // folder that handler the configuration files.
 ├─ core/                     // folder that the developed code is stored.
 │  ├─ auth/                  // folder that handler the authentication of users who have access.
-│  ├─ callback/              // folder that handler the results received by Jenkins.
 │  ├─ cli/                   // folder that handler the cli for run commands.
 │  ├─ database/              // folder that handler the connection with MongoDB database using mongoengine.
 │  ├─ exceptions/            // folder that handler the creation of custom exceptions.